open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

     - `raw`: Omit the `Attributes.` string prefixed to field names for log and span attributes as well as omit the `Events.` string prefixed to field names for span events.
+  - `dedup` (DEPRECATED).
+This configuration is deprecated and non-operational, and will be removed in the future.
+Object keys are always deduplicated to avoid Elasticsearch rejecting documents.
   - `dedot` (default=true; DEPRECATED, in future dedotting will always be enabled for ECS mode, and never for other modes): When enabled attributes with `.` will be split into proper json objects.